[?] Start Receiving This Blog Today By Simply Subscribing

 Have you checked out the beauty counter lately?

-Several beauty products now contain green tea as well because of it's antioxident properties.
 You will find it as an ingredient in moisturizers, cleansers, soaps, aromatherapy products, and showergels.

 In addition to all of these claimed benefits of drinking and using green tea for ourselves personally, if you recycle-green-tea, you can take those benefits even further.
 Composted green tea has extra purposes around the home as well.